hsdeveloper147/frontend-moble-portfolio/README.md

   `var movingPizza = document.getElementById("movingPizzas1");`
 4. Changed the number of loop iterations from 200 to 24 (multiple of 8 i.e no. of columns) `for (var i = 0; i < 24; i++) { ... } `
 5. Whenever to access an element by Id used getElementById instead of querySelector.
+6. Moved initialisation of pizzaDiv outside the for loop
+    ```var pizzasDiv = document.getElementById("randomPizzas");```